 The Equal Employment Opportunity Commission (EEOC) issues “right to sue letters” when they are finished working on a case.

 When the EEOC issues a right to sue letter, they are saying “we have done all we can do, now you can file a lawsuit if you want to.”

 A right to sue letter gives you permission to file suit in federal court.
 In fact, you need a right to sue letter in order to file most kinds of employment discrimination cases.
-A right to sue letter is not needed to file an age discrimination or equal pay act case.
+A right to sue letter is not needed to file age discrimination or equal pay act cases.

 Your Right to Sue Letter and Time Limits

 If you received a right to sue letter, the clock is now ticking.
 You have 90 days to file your case.
 If you don’t file it within 90 days, you could be forever barred from filing your employment discrimination case in federal court.

 Click here for helpful information from the EEOC about right to sue letters and filing discrimination lawsuits.